Qualifications for Admission as Freshmen or Transfer Students

 5. Specialized advising and tutoring.

-The following students will be brought to the admissions director for internal review and subsequent committee review when deemed necessary: 1) those transferring from a junior or community college with no or a sub-standard ACT or SAT score (minimum 20 ACT or 950 SAT) regardless of GPA or 2) those transferring from a fully-accredited four-year institution with less than a 3.0 cumulative GPA and with no or a sub-standard ACT/SAT score.
+The following students will be brought to the admissions director for internal review and subsequent committee review when deemed necessary: those transferring from a junior or community college with no or a sub-standard ACT or SAT score (minimum 20 ACT or 1020 SAT (effective March 2016) regardless of GPA, or those transferring from a fully-accredited four-year institution with less than a 3.0 cumulative GPA and with no or a sub-standard ACT or SAT score.

 Students wishing to enroll at the university without pursuing a degree should indicate this on the application form.
+Applicants may be asked to submit additional academic information, such as transcripts and test scores (ACT or SAT).
 The application process is streamlined and there is no processing fee, but non-degree students are required to pay for all instruction and other services at the regular rate.
 Such students may enroll for no more than 11 hours per semester, and credit earned may count toward a degree only after students reapply and are accepted for admission under regular student status.
 The reapplication process must include all relevant transcripts and applicable test scores.